segmentio/segment-docs/src/connections/reverse-etl/setup.md

 4. Select the model to sync from.
 5. Select the **Action** you want to sync and click **Next**.
       * Actions determine the information sent to the destination.
 The list of Actions will be unique to each destination.
-6. Add the mapping name.
-The mapping name will default to the Action's name (e.g. 'Track Event'), but can be customized to allow you to identify the mapping across others.
+6. Add a name for your mapping.
+The mapping name defaults to the Action's name (for example, 'Track Event'), but can be customized to allow you to identify the mapping across others.
 7. In the **Select record to map and send** section, select which records to send to your destination after Segment completes extracting data based on your model.
 You can choose from:
       * Added records
       * Updated records
       * Added or updated records
       * Deleted records
 8. Select a test record to preview the fields that you can map to your destination in the **Add test record** field.
-9. Select how often you want the schedule to sync in **Schedule configuration**.
+9. Select how often you want Segment to sync your data under **Schedule configuration**.
     * **Interval**: Extractions perform based on a selected time cycle.
 You can choose from: 15 minutes, 30 minutes, 1 hour, 2 hours, 4 hours, 6 hours, 8 hours, 12 hours, 1 day.
     * **Day and time**: Extractions perform at specific times on selected days of the week.
 10. Define how to map the record columns from your model to your destination in the **Select Mappings** section.